eliosbz/FDS_Assignments/README.md

 # Fundamental of Data Science assignments
-This repository contains a solution for the self-assignment _Prof.
-Galasso_'s course of _Fundamental of Data Science_ of the academic year 2021/22.
+This repository contains a solution for the assignments of _Fundamentals of Data Science_ course at Sapienza University of Rome, a.y.
+2021/2022

 ## Topics